danielfrg/pelican-jupyter/README.md

-# Pelican plugin for blogging with iPython Notebooks
+# Pelican plugin for blogging with IPython Notebooks

 ## Requirements